splunk/public-o11y-docs/synthetics/browser-test/set-up-transactional-browser-test.rst

 #.
 (Optional) Use the :guilabel:`Test Settings` tab to adjust your test configuration settings.
 See :ref:`test-config` to learn more.
 #.
 (Optional) Use the :guilabel:`Detectors` tab to add detectors to your test.
 See :ref:`synth-alerts` to learn more.
 #.
 When you're satisfied with your transactional Browser Test, select :guilabel:`Save`.

-..
-Tips for choosing a selector

-.. * Use developer tools to interact with DOM (inspector) and JavaScript (console) to interact with elements of a site